stolostron/rhacm-docs/_pages/troubleshooting.md

   - **Symptom:** Explain what the user sees or experiences that indicates there is a problem.
   - **Identifying the problem:** Write how the user further completes a procedure to find the specific problem.
   - **Resolving the problem:** Write the user action to work around or resolve the issue.
+  - Title the files in a similar format as all the other files.

 ## Considerations